avelino/awesome-go/README.md

 - [melody](https://github.com/olahol/melody) - Minimalist framework for dealing with websocket sessions, includes broadcasting and automatic ping/pong handling.
 - [Mercure](https://github.com/dunglas/mercure) - Server and library to dispatch server-sent updates using the Mercure protocol (built on top of Server-Sent Events).
 - [messagebus](https://github.com/vardius/message-bus) - messagebus is a Go simple async message bus, perfect for using as event bus when doing event sourcing, CQRS, DDD.
-- [msgpack](https://github.com/lim-yoona/msgpack) - msgpack is an application protocol based on TCP to Pack and Unpack bytes stream in go program.
 - [NATS Go Client](https://github.com/nats-io/nats) - Lightweight and high performance publish-subscribe and distributed queueing messaging system - this is the Go library.
 - [nsq-event-bus](https://github.com/rafaeljesus/nsq-event-bus) - A tiny wrapper around NSQ topic and channel.
 - [oplog](https://github.com/dailymotion/oplog) - Generic oplog/replication system for REST APIs.